Richard Watts: 1853 onwards

-The Charitable Trusts Act of 1853 brought a large number of independent trusts and charities under the supervision of the newly created Charity Commissioners.
+The Charitable Trusts Act 1853 brought a large number of independent trusts and charities under the supervision of the newly created Charity Commissioners.
 Watts' Charity was no exception.
 A new scheme was devised for the running of the charity.
-The charity was run by Municipal Trustees who appointed a Clerk and Receiver.
-They also appointed a Master and Matron to manage the poor travellers house. £4,000 was used to build a new set of almshouses for 20 people in Maidstone Road. £100 was set aside to provide an apprenticeship premium for children who had distinguished themselves at school. £2,000 was spent on the building of the Watts Public Baths with £200 per annum for maintenance.
+The charity was run by municipal trustees who appointed a clerk and receiver.
+They also appointed a master and matron to manage the poor travellers house. £4,000 was used to build a new set of almshouses for 20 people in Maidstone Road. £100 was set aside to provide an apprenticeship premium for children who had distinguished themselves at school. £2,000 was spent on the building of the Watts Public Baths with £200 per annum for maintenance.
 In 1935, they passed into the hands of the Corporation of Rochester though the annual grant towards costs continued for a further 20 years.

 £4,000 was granted to the Trustees of St. Bartholomew's Hospital, Rochester to enable them to build a "Hospital and Dispensary for the relief of the Sick poor".
 The charity was also to pay £1,000 (later raised to £1,500) per annum to the hospital and gained the right to nominate as patients up to 20 people at any one time.
 These donations were maintained until 1948 until the hospital came under the control of the National Health Service.

 In 1886, there was a further scheme extending the work of the charity.
 11 outpensions of 7/- (35p) per week were established and two exhibitions of £100 made available annually, one each to Sir Joseph Williamson's Mathematical School and Rochester Grammar School for Girls.
 There were five exhibitions for pupil teachers, each of £6/5/0 annually for three years.
 The Watts Nursing Service was established with two full-time nurses (one midwife, one district) and six occasional nurses.

 The 1934 supplementary scheme increased certain payments and handed the baths over to the council.